Eribakova/CS5010/README.md

 ## Objectives

 We wanted to explore how people's social behavior changed with COVID-19, particularly their activity outdoors.
 In the Washington DC area, there were mixed policies about outdoor social gatherings.
 Many parks were closed throughout the summer.
-However, recreational pathways remained open even when social distancing was difficult if not impossible, and the major DC area trails remained crowded and even broke weekend records for usage in March 2020.
+However, recreational pathways remained open even when social distancing was difficult if not impossible, and the major DC area trails remained crowded and even broke weekend records for usage in March 2020 as cases were escalating.
 We examined the public's use of rental bikes to guage how the public took precautions or increased their risks during course of the pandemic.

 Many cities reported a spike in bicycle sales and bike sharing.
 For example, Chicago reported “unprecedented demand” in its bike-sharing system.
 We wanted to see if the Washington DC area experienced a similar spike or if public health restrictions and precautions - which led reduced tourism and commuting -- caused a net reduction in usage, mitigating the potential risks of biking on narrow paths and on roads.